samkleespies/godot-mcp-cli/docs/installation-guide.md

 1. Check the logs in both the Godot panel and terminal running the MCP server
 2. Make sure your Godot project is properly set up and has an active scene
 3. Verify that paths used in commands follow the correct format (usually starting with "res://")

+### Debugger Issues

+**"No active debugger session"**
+- Ensure project is running with **F5** (Debug) from Godot Editor
+- Check that WebSocket server is running on port 9080
+- Verify the MCP server is connected to Godot

+**"Failed to set breakpoint"**
+- Verify script path exists and is correct (use absolute `res://` paths)
+- Check that line number is valid for the target script
+- Ensure the project is running in debug mode

+**Missing debugger events**
+- Call `debugger_enable_events()` first to receive event notifications
+- Check WebSocket connection status in server console
+- Verify that only one client has events enabled at a time

+**Breakpoint not hitting**
+- Make sure the code execution actually reaches the breakpoint line
+- Check console output for any debugger errors
+- Test with the provided `test_debugger.gd` script to verify functionality

+### Getting Help

+If you encounter issues:
+1. Check the detailed [DEBUGGER_INTEGRATION.md](../DEBUGGER_INTEGRATION.md) documentation
+2. Review the [TESTING_DEBUGGER.md](../TESTING_DEBUGGER.md) troubleshooting section
+3. Check the Godot console and MCP server logs for error messages
+4. Try the basic test scene to isolate the issue